scottsun17/AWSUbuntuSetupWithGUI/README.md

 ![puttygen](https://user-images.githubusercontent.com/42085040/52392474-eef0b680-2a6f-11e9-9e50-1f1c0fc0b943.PNG)

-12. The program is used to load the Key Pair(CallMeMaybe.pem as I generated in step 6) and generate private key -Click Load
+12. The program is used to load the Key Pair(CallMeMaybe.pem as I generated in step 6) and generate private key
+   - Click Load
-   -Navigate to the folder where you saved your Key Pair.
+   - Navigate to the folder where you saved your Key Pair.
 You will not be able to see the Key Pair because the file selection is default to PuTTY Private Key Files(.ppk).
 Change to All Files and you will see your AWS Key Pair

 ![keyload](https://user-images.githubusercontent.com/42085040/52392571-80602880-2a70-11e9-8150-2b0d3e512a68.PNG)
 ![openkeyload](https://user-images.githubusercontent.com/42085040/52392609-a4236e80-2a70-11e9-81b7-dcec185b07dc.PNG)
 ![succe](https://user-images.githubusercontent.com/42085040/52392635-c2896a00-2a70-11e9-88f7-2d63220b09df.PNG)

 13. If you see the above picture, Key Pair is loaded.
-   -Now you need to set password(passphrase) for your private key -Select RSA as the type of Key to generate
+   - Now you need to set password(passphrase) for your private key
+   - Select RSA as the type of Key to generate
-   -Number of bits in a generated key: 2048
+   - Number of bits in a generated key: 2048
-   -save Private Key (CallMeMaybe.ppk)
+   - save Private Key (CallMeMaybe.ppk)
-   -exit PuTTYgen
+   - exit PuTTYgen
 ![savepk](https://user-images.githubusercontent.com/42085040/52392771-552a0900-2a71-11e9-8abb-73ab84316b74.PNG)

-14. Now let's connect to your AWS Ubuntu through PuTTY -Start menu:
+14. Now let's connect to your AWS Ubuntu through PuTTY
+   - Start menu:
-   -All Programs
+   - All Programs
-   -PuTTY Folder
+   - PuTTY Folder
-   -PuTTY
+   - PuTTY
-   -Now you see the PuTTY Configuration
+   - Now you see the PuTTY Configuration
 ![puttymenu](https://user-images.githubusercontent.com/42085040/52392869-b94ccd00-2a71-11e9-83f3-1311bc49593e.PNG)

 15. At the PuTTY landing Page (Session tab on the left menu), we need to fill out the following information (Go to Step 8 to find the information)